shadowed1/ChromeOS_PowerControl/README.md

 - 0.64: `Updated GUI app to support arrow keys and tab to navigate app.
 Fixed BatteryControl bug when charging and outputting display.` <br><br>
 - 0.65: `Fixed GPUControl having a stray _ at end of a line.
 Fixed PowerControl startup issue.
 Fixed SleepControl waking up from ML Adaptive Charging on specific device.` <br><br>
 - 0.66: `Fixed BatteryControl incorrectly detecting Stylus battery.
 For Chromebooks with built-in styli (styluses?).
 Fixed race condition causing SleepControl to turn off display when opening lid when asleep.` <br><br>
 - 0.67: `Added limits command for powercontrol.
+Added stop_all command.
 Fixed issue with FanControl kickstart duplicate logic.` <br><br>
 __Acknowledgements:__

 - Thanks to WesBosch for helping me learn to make an installer: